amphp/amp/README.md

 #### `immediately()`

  - Schedule a callback to execute in the next iteration of the event loop
- - This method guarantees a "clean" call stack to avoid starvation of other events in the current iteration of the loop if called continuously.
+ - This method guarantees a clean call stack to avoid starvation of other events in the current iteration of the loop if called recursively.
+An "immediately" callback is *always* executed in the next tick of the event loop.
  - After an "immediately" timer watcher executes it is automatically garbage collected by the reactor so there is no need for applications to manually cancel the associated watcher ID.
  - Like all watchers, "immediately" timers may be disabled and reenabled.
-If you disable this watcher between when you first schedule it and when it runs the reactor *will not* be able to garbage collect it until it executes.
-Therefore you must manually cancel an immediately watcher yourself if it never actually executes to free the associated resources.
+If you disable this watcher between the time you schedule it and the time that it actually runs the reactor *will not* be able to garbage collect it until it executes.
+Therefore you must manually cancel an immediately watcher yourself if it never actually executes to free any associated resources.

 #### `once()`